blackulous/blackulous/README.md

 👩🏽‍🎓 I studied Statistics/Math at Rutgers University New Brunswick<br/>

-🗓️ Currently volunteering as a Database Designer for [Rows For The Hungry](https://www.rowsforthehungry.org/) leading the design of a scalable data infrastructure to manage crop yields and food distribution.
+🗓️ I'm currently volunteering as a Database Designer for [Rows For The Hungry](https://www.rowsforthehungry.org/) leading the design of a scalable data infrastructure to manage crop yields and food distribution.
 Our template will be used to support and guide statewide nonprofit farm expansion. <br/>

 👩🏾‍💻 Check out my design work and case studies on [my design website](https://www.designsbyph.com/)<br/>